Vaccination is important to protect against a spreading variant first identified in India, Fauci says - KESQ

 For those taking the Pfizer/BioNTech or Moderna vaccines, “This is why everybody needs a second dose.”

+Moderna says data on vaccines for 5-year-olds likely available in early fall

-Monday, Moderna CEO Stéphane Bancel said its vaccine will likely be available to children as young as 5 by the early fall.
+Moderna anticipates it will have data on the Covid-19 vaccine for children as young as 5 in September or October.

-“I think it’s going to be early fall just because we have to go down in age very slowly and carefully,” Bancel said at an event hosted on the social media platform Clubhouse.
+“I think it’s going to be early fall just because we have to go down in age very slowly and carefully,” Moderna CEO Stéphane Bancel said at an event Monday hosted on the social media platform Clubhouse.

 The Pfizer/BioNTech vaccine has already been approved for children as young as 12.
 Moderna said it is testing its vaccine on children as young as 6 months.

-Note: Correction: This story has been updated to clarify Moderna’s data on the vaccine in younger children — not the vaccine — will likely be available by early fall, based on the company’s statement after its CEO misspoke in response to a question.
-An earlier version also incorrectly stated the latest seven-day average of vaccine shots administered per day.